 HMRC staff should generally consult the Land and Property Unit of Expertise in the first instance if in need of assistance on a land related matter (note that the Unit of Expertise is not resourced to deal with queries from taxpayers so please do not divulge their contact details).

-Before submitting a General or Technical Advice Request to the VAT Advisory Team, HMRC staff should read the relevant guidance and the Getting advice pages of the VAT Directorate intranet site.
+Before submitting a General or Technical Advice Request to the VAT Advisory Team, HMRC staff should read the relevant guidance set out in VPOLADV.
 The Advice Request should include details of any advice obtained from the Unit of Expertise.

 Previous page